mapbox/mapboxgl-jupyter/docs-markdown/viz.md

 radius_stops | property to determine circle radius. radius_default | radius of the circle to use if no lookup value matches the property value.
 Only used for the **match** radius_function_type. radius_function_type | property to determine `type` used by Mapbox to assign radius size.
 One of "interpolate" or "match".
-Default is interpolate.
+Default is interpolate. stroke_color | Color of stroke outline on circles stroke_width | Width of stroke outline on circles

 [View options](https://github.com/mapbox/mapboxgl-jupyter/blob/master/docs-markdown/viz.md#params)